 Character strengths are the positive psychological traits that define who we are at our best—universal qualities like curiosity, kindness, and perseverance that shape how we think, feel, and behave across cultures and contexts.
-The VIA Classification, developed by Peterson and Seligman in 2004, identifies 24 character strengths organized under 6 core virtues, providing a scientifically validated framework for understanding and developing human potential.
-Unlike skills or talents that vary by situation, character strengths are core to identity, energizing rather than depleting, and when used optimally, they drive wellbeing, resilience, and flourishing across work, relationships, and personal growth.
-A critical insight: strengths can be overused or underused—Aristotle's golden mean teaches us that optimal use lies in the balance, making strengths awareness not just about identifying what's strong, but learning when and how much to use each strength for sustainable success.
+The VIA Classification, developed by Peterson and Seligman in 2004, identifies 24 character strengths organized under 6 core virtues, providing a scientifically validated framework backed by over 1,000 peer-reviewed studies.
+Unlike skills or talents, character strengths are core to identity—energizing rather than depleting—and when used optimally they drive wellbeing, resilience, and flourishing across work, relationships, and personal growth.
+A critical insight: strengths can be overused or underused—Aristotle's golden mean teaches that optimal use lies in the balance, making strengths awareness not just about identifying what's strong, but learning when and how much to use each strength for sustainable success.

 What This Cheat Sheet Covers